...

 I live in a beautiful country called Cambodia, but sadly over my 15 years, I have been witness to many horrific experiences.
 Often many of these terrible experiences involve the expat community, as there is a large expat community in the Kingdom of Wonder.

-I came to Cambodia to help the beautiful Khmers in any way I could.
+I came to Cambodia and fell in love with it and my passion became wanting to help the beautiful Khmers in any way I could.
 Khmers have already experienced enough heartbreak.
 We expats should be here to help, not take.

 The new and outstanding generations of Khmers deserve a future that does not involve any more abuse.
 Especially involving the amazing children of Cambodia, as these are our future.